FTSE 100 slips ahead of Hunt's budget plan | Business

 FTSE 100 slips ahead of Hunt's budget plan

+Mitie tumbled 9% after the outsourcer posted a lower half-yearly profit and put forward a support plan for employees amid a cost-of-living crisis that has squeezed Britons.
+Halma dropped 4.5% after the technology company reported a drop in its half-year statutory pretax profit.

 The UK's blue-chip index slipped for a third straight session on Thursday as investors awaited Finance Minister Jeremy Hunt's new budget aimed at stabilising the public finances and restoring investor confidence.
-The FTSE 100 slipped 0.1% by 0805 GMT, while the mid-cap FTSE 250 hovered near one-week lows.
+The FTSE 100 dropped 0.6% to touch one-week lows, while the mid-cap FTSE 250 fell 0.4%, also hovering near one-week lows.

-The UK's blue-chip index slipped for a third straight session on Thursday as investors awaited Finance Minister Jeremy Hunt's new budget aimed at stabilising the public finances and restoring investor confidence.

-The FTSE 100 slipped 0.1% by 0805 GMT, while the mid-cap FTSE 250 hovered near one-week lows.
-Hunt will bury Britain's failed "Trussonomics" experiment by cutting spending and raising taxes, an abrupt policy reversal from the unfunded tax cuts promised by former Prime Minister Liz Truss.
+Hunt will bury Britain's failed "Trussonomics" experiment by cutting spending and raising taxes, an abrupt policy reversal from the unfunded tax cuts promised by former Prime Minister Liz Truss that sent British markets in a tailspin.
 The plan is due to be announced at about 1130 GMT.
+"That is going to put an added drag on demand in the UK and is undoubtedly going to deepen the recession that the UK is already in," said Stuart Cole, head macro economist at Equiti Capital.

+Data on Wednesday showed surging household energy bills and food prices pushed British inflation to a 41-year high in October, piling pressure on the Bank of England to keep on raising rates.
+But the scale of austerity due to be announced later in the day could mean borrowing costs need to go up by less.

-Among individual stocks, luxury brand Burberry slipped 0.4% even as its quarterly comparable store sales rose 11%, beating a company-supplied consensus of 8%.
-Royal Mail's parent company International Distributions Services fell 6.3% after it reported a first-half loss as higher costs and disruptions arising from strikes by its postal workers put a strain on its finances.
+Among individual stocks, Royal Mail's parent company International Distributions Services slipped 1.8% after it reported a first-half loss as higher costs and disruptions due to postal workers' strikes strained its finances.
+Mitie tumbled 9% after the outsourcer posted a lower half-yearly profit and put forward a support plan for employees amid a cost-of-living crisis that has squeezed Britons.

+Halma dropped 4.5% after the technology company reported a drop in its half-year statutory pretax profit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)